Preeti1302/UnifyID_RSA_Preeti/README.md

 # UnifyID_RSA_Preeti

-This is the code for coding challenge of unifyId
+This is the code for coding challenge of unifyId.

 RSA token generator.

 Coding language Python.